 Since the beginning of the Office of Community Service Learning in 1991, the University of Redlands has embedded service into the student experience.
 More recently, these endeavors were recognized nationally.

-The University of Redlands has been repeatedly named as an institution "with distinction" for outstanding programs in disaster relief and service to children, also being named one of the first 64 institutions in the country to receive the Carnegie classification for both service learning and community partnerships.
+The University of Redlands has been repeatedly named as an institution "with distinction" for outstanding programs in disaster relief and service to children, also being named one of the first 64 institutions in the country to receive the Carnegie classification for both service learning and community partnerships; a designation that holds until 2025.

 The Corporation for National and Community Service (CNCS) created the Honor Roll in 2006 to identify, collect, and recognize the outstanding service taking place at higher education institutions across the nation.
-The Office of CSL has been recognized with distinction every year since it began.
+The Office of CSL was recognized with distinction every year since it began as well as receiving the White House Award for best college program in the country serving children.

 Honoring the late Frank J. Rice, University of Redlands alumnus and founder of the Los Angeles Men's place (LAMP), a shelter housing mentally ill men and women on Skid Row in downtown Los Angeles, this award has been presented for the past 13 years.
 The recipients are University employees who best exemplify the vision of Mr. Rice by embracing the spirit of giving throughout the year.
 Past recipients have been: